Aescwine/origintrail-dkg-client/README.md

 `DkgApiIntegrationTest` contains the DKG API integration tests, including an end to end flow, covering all API endpoints. <p/>To run integration tests locally, run `mvn integration-test`

-Note: update the host and port to your local node is required
+Note: update the host and port to your local node if required

 ## Usage